Few have heard of it and even fewer have seen it, but the wiliji (Petrogale lateralis kimberleyensis) is very much on WWF's radar.

 Like the four other subspecies of black-flanked rock-wallaby, the wiliji is secretive and usually only emerges from the safety of its rocky refuge at night to dine on nearby vegetation.
-By conducting controlled burns early in the dry season, Nyikina Mangala Rangers are keeping fuel loads down and protecting the wiliji's larder from the more destructive wildfires that can ignite late in the season.
+By conducting controlled burns early in the dry season, Nyikina Mangala Rangers are keeping fuel loads down and protecting the wiliji's larder from the more destructive, intensive wildfires that can ignite late in the season.

-We have also partnered with the Nyikina Mangala Rangers to undertake ground-breaking research to discover the specific plants wilijis eat, so that we can be even more targeted in our recovery efforts.
+We have also partnered with the Nyikina Mangala Rangers to undertake ground-breaking research to discover which plants wilijis eat, so that we can be even more targeted in our recovery efforts.
 Using new technology known as eDNA or Environmental DNA Analysis, we’ll be able to detect all of the unique DNA of individual plant species contained in wiliji scats (poo) collected by the rangers, which will provide us with a list of plants eaten by the wiliji.
-Once we know what plants the wiliji eat, the Nyikina Mangala Rangers will be able to use fire to protect the wiliji’s food, while also promoting the growth of more food plants by giving nature the helping hand it needs!
+Once we know what plants the wiliji eat, the Nyikina Mangala Rangers will be able to use fire and cattle fencing to protect the wiliji’s food, while also promoting the growth of more food plants by giving nature the helping hand it needs!

 Bringing the wiliji back from the brink is going to demand a Herculean effort.
-These unique animals still face threats such as introduced predators, introduced herbivores, large bushfires and small population size.
+These unique animals still face threats such as feral predators, introduced herbivores, large bushfires and small population size.
 More information is still needed for us to win the fight against extinction.

 But out of sight is definitely not out of mind.
 By combining age-old local knowledge and expertise with modern technology, we hope to protect the wiliji for generations to come.